pnb/paper-convert-www/README.md

     nvm use 17
     conda activate paper_convert
-    npm start
+    sudo npm start

 You might want to keep it running after logging out.
-In that case, replace `npm start` with `nohup npm start >> stdout.txt &`.
+In that case, replace `sudo npm start` with `sudo nohup npm start >> stdout.txt &`.
 Then if you want to stop it, run:

     killall node